 These are the most commonly used IUDs.
 A copper wire is tied around the stem of the T shaped device.
 This can stay for up to 10 years and is a highly effective method of birth control.

 It is supposed to be slightly more effective in preventing pregnancy than the copper IUD.
-This IUD can prevent pregnancy for up to 5 years depending upon the type used.
+This IUD can prevent pregnancy for up to five years depending upon the type used.

 Who Can Use an IUD?

 IUD can be used by most women – young women and women who have never had children too.
-However, the chances of the device being expelled are higher in women who haven’t given birth because the size of the uterus will be smaller than a woman who has had a prior delivery.
-IUDs are also highly suitable for women having heavy periods.
+IUDs (especially hormonal ones) are also highly suitable for women having heavy periods.

 You may use the IUD in all the following scenarios: